Dealing with itching

 Doctors often call itching by its Latin name pruritus.
 For some people it is just uncomfortable and irritating.
 For other people, itching can be unbearable and constant.
 Uncontrolled itching can cause restlessness, sleeplessness, feeling low and sometimes depression.
 Scratching can also cause skin soreness and infection.

-The main causes of itching when someone has cancer are
+The main causes of itching when someone has cancer are described below.

 Your skin may be dry for several reasons when you have cancer.
 It could be due to